 Implementation of the proposed project would result in direct impacts to one nesting pair of the federally-listed threatened coastal California gnatcatcher and approximately 17.08 acres of potential habitat for the species.
-The pair was observed on the east half of the Adobe Falls Faculty/Staff Housing site during focused surveys conducted on site during the spring of 2007.
-Direct impacts will also occur on the Adobe Falls Faculty/Staff Housing site to approximately 18.61 acres of foraging habitat for red-tailed hawk, red-shouldered hawk, turkey vulture, Cooper's hawk, and sharp-shinned hawk and potential nesting habitat for southern California rufous-crowned sparrow, Bell's sage sparrow, and orange-throated whiptail.
+The pair was observed on the east half of the Adobe Falls Faculty/Staff Housing site during focused surveys conducted onsite during the spring of 2007.
+Direct impacts will also occur on the Adobe Falls Faculty/Staff Housing site to approximately 18.61 acres of foraging habitat for red-tailed hawk, red-shouldered hawk, turkey vulture, Cooper's hawk, and northern harrier, and potential nesting habitat for southern California rufous-crowned sparrow, Bell's sage sparrow, and orange-throated whiptail.
 No direct impacts to any other state- or federally listed, rare, or wildlife species of special concern would occur as a result of project implementation.

-5.1.4 Sensitive Habitats
+3.3.6.1.4 Sensitive Habitats

 All sensitive habitats that may be directly impacted by the project are located on the Adobe Falls Faculty/Staff Housing site.
-Directly impacted sensitive wetland habitats total 0.48 acre and include 0.03 acre sycamore/cottonwood riparian woodland, 0.08 acre ephemeral stream channel, 0.08 acre southern willow scrub, 0.06 acre mulefat scrub, and 0.23 acre disturbed wetlands.
-Directly impacted sensitive upland habitat communities total 18.62 acres and include 8.77 acres coastal sage scrub, 0.69 acre disturbed coastal sage scrub, 3.87 acres southern mixed chaparral, 3.75 acres baccharis scrub, 0.01 acre valley needlegrass grassland, and 1.53 acres non-native annual grassland.
+Directly impacted sensitive wetland habitats total 0.61 acre and include 0.03 acre sycamore/cottonwood riparian woodland, 0.08 acre ephemeral stream channel, 0.08 acre southern willow scrub, 0.06 acre mulefat scrub and 0.36 acre disturbed wetlands.
+Directly impacted sensitive upland habitat communities total 18.62 acres and include 8.77 acres coastal sage scrub, 0.69 acre disturbed coastal sage scrub, 3.87 acres southern mixed chaparral, 3.75 acres baccharis scrub, 0.01 acre valley needlegrass grassland and 1.53 acre non-native annual grassland.

-5.1.5 Wildlife Corridors and Habitat Linkages
+3.3.6.1.5 Wildlife Corridors and Habitat Linkages

-As stated previously, none of the component project sites function as a regional habitat linkage or movement corridor for terrestrial species (e.g., birds, mammals, reptiles and amphibians), and no direct impacts to existing wildlife corridors or habitat linkages are anticipated as a result of project implementation.
+As stated previously, none of the component project sites function as a regional habitat linkage or movement corridor for terrestrial species (birds, mammals, reptiles and amphibians, etc.) and no direct impacts to existing wildlife corridors or habitat linkages are anticipated as a result of project implementation.

-5.2 Indirect Impacts (Short-Term and Long-Term)
+3.3.6.2 Indirect Impacts (Short-Term and Long-Term)

-Indirect impacts are difficult to identify and quantify but are presumed to occur.
-They primarily result from adverse "edge effects" and may be short-term indirect effects related to construction or long-term indirect effects associated with development in proximity to biological resources within natural open space.
+Indirect impacts are difficult to identify and quantify, but are presumed to occur.
+They primarily result from adverse "edge effects," and may be short-term indirect effects related to construction or long-term indirect effects associated with development in proximity to biological resources within natural open space.
 For the proposed project, it is assumed that the potential indirect impacts resulting from construction activities include dust, noise, and general human presence that may temporarily disrupt species and habitat vitality and construction-related soil erosion and runoff.
-With respect to these latter factors, however, all project grading will be subject to the typical restrictions and requirements that address erosion and runoff, including the federal Clean Water Act, National Pollution Discharge Elimination System (NPDES), and preparation of a Stormwater Pollution Prevention Plan (SWPPP).
+With respect to these latter factors, however, mitigation is proposed to require that all project grading will be subject to the typical restrictions and requirements that address erosion and runoff, including the federal Clean Water Act, National Pollution Discharge Elimination System (NPDES), and preparation of a Stormwater Pollution Prevention Plan (SWPPP).